whyang15/F1L-scRNA-seq/README.md

 These findings demonstrate that RHPs mirror in vivo tumor heterogeneity, capturing key stress responses, EMT processes, and senescence programs, thereby reinforcing their relevance to tumor biology.

+### Dataset Download
+Dataset for this paper can be downloaded from the Broad Institute's single-cell data repository [SCP542](https://singlecell.broadinstitute.org/single_cell/study/SCP542/pan-cancer-cell-line-heterogeneity?#study-download)

 &nbsp;
 ## References